DeanSpooner/surreal-estate/README.md

 ## Latest updates:

+- 29th June 2021, 10:27pm - created and uploaded initial logo and used as the site's favicon;

 - 29th June 2021, 8:35pm - initialised project and added basic styling, and removed all unnecessary elements and properties included with React.

 ## Built with: